semanticpy/owlreadyL/README.rst

 version 2 - 0.44
 ****************

+* New syntax for annotations on relation, e.g. AnnotatedRelation(s,p,o).comment = "abc" (the old syntax remains supported)
+* Optimize annotations on relations
 * Support GRAPH clauses in SPARQL INSERT queries
 * Bugfixes:
   - Fix the update of equivalent_to after destroying a class